kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 ### Network data model

-- network model.
-Each row might have 1+ parent.
+- Each row might have 1+ parent.
 Accessing different rows ~ going through paths.
 Problem: need to get an item -> go through a path link in a linked list
+- links between records were not foreign keys, but more like pointers in a programming language. way accessing a record - follow from a root record along these chains of links
+- M-M: several path might lead to the same edge.
+A developer has keep the track of them.

 ### Other notes

 - A hybrid of the relational and document models is a good route for databases to take in the future
 - Imperative way -> specifies each step.
 Declarative -> specifies pattern.
-You don't specify HOW to achieve the goal
+You don't specify HOW to achieve the goal.
+SQL is declarative.
 - declarative is easier to parallel.
 Because it doesn't use concrete steps.
 - Imperative code is very hard to parallelize across multiple cores and multiple machines, because it specifies instructions that must be performed in a particular order.
+- some document dbs supports joins (RethinkDB) and some relational dbs supports storing of objects

 #### Network DB vs Graph DB